noi-techpark/opendatahub-epaper-api/README.md

 - Follow the next steps in the README of the [webapp](https://github.com/noi-techpark/e-ink-displays-webapp) to use the webapp to send the image

 ## Data Transport Objects (DTO)
-#### DisplayDto
+### DisplayDto
-Contains all information about a E-Ink Display like name, uuid, timestamps etc. We the structure inside [DisplayDto](link)
+Contains all information about a E-Ink Display like name, uuid, timestamps etc. We the structure inside [DisplayDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/DisplayDto.java)
 ### LocationDto
-Contains all information about a Display like name, uuid, timestamps etc. We the structure inside [LocationDto](link)
+Contains all information about a Display like name, uuid, timestamps etc. We the structure inside [LocationDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/LocationDto.java)
 ### ConnectionDto
-Contains all information about a Connection between a Display and a Location like corresponding Display/Location, network address, protocol type etc. We the structure inside [ConnectionDto](link)
+Contains all information about a Connection between a Display and a Location like corresponding Display/Location, network address, protocol type etc. We the structure inside [ConnectionDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/ConnectionDto.java)
 ### TemplateDto
-Contains all information about a Template, that can be used to create an Content for the Displays like name, monochromatic image bytes, uuid etc. We the structure inside [TemplateDto](link)
+Contains all information about a Template, that can be used to create an Content for the Displays like name, monochromatic image bytes, uuid etc. We the structure inside [TemplateDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/TemplateDto.java)
+### StateDto
+Contains all information about a state of a display.
+We the structure inside [StateDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/StateDto.java)

 ## Swagger